arthurcerveira/Blockchain/README.md

 ## Motivation

 This project was created to learn more about the Blockchain architecture and study the use of cryptography in a real application.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details<br>
-MIT © Arthur Cerveira